juulsmustdie/SWE3313_TEAM9/Implementation/README.md

 #### Windows (Step-by-step):

-1. Download all necessary files [here](https://github.com/tatequentin/CoffeeShopClean).
+1. Click [here](https://github.com/tatequentin/CoffeeShopClean) to access application files.

-2. Save files into one folder.
+2. Press the arrow on the green '<> Code' button and select "Open with GitHub Desktop".

-    - *Note: I would recommend storing this folder under a short, descriptive name and placing it in a easy-to-find spot in your directory.*
+  - _Note: You will have to download the GitHub Desktop application to access these files._

-3. Open up your Command Prompt
+3. From there, click the 'Repository' tab on the bar and select 'Open in Command Prompt'

-4. From there, copy the pathway to your folder or type it in manually (such as '_C:\Users\abc>cd Documents>cd Folder_')
+4. Once clicked, you should automatically see the path to the files on your terminal.

 5. To install Flask, type in the following command:

    _py -m venv env_

-6. Afterwards, your folder pathway should reprint on your terminal.
+6. Afterwards, your folder pathw should reprint on your terminal.
 Type in the following command activate your virtual environment:

    _env\Scripts\activate_